 The Marcella and Joel Bonsall Prize for Technical Writing was established by the late Marcella Bonsall to encourage SURF students to develop excellent technical writing skills.
 Mentors may nominate their students' papers for consideration.
 A faculty committee recommends the winning papers.
-Five prizes can be awarded annually: a first prize of \$500; second prize, \$300; and three \$200 third prizes.
+Up to five prizes may be awarded annually.